Andycar/debian-builder/README.arm64.cn913x.md

 Debian 13 is still on v6.12, which can't handle sata controllers that have their first port disabled.

-Further Linux v6.16 has introduced a new bug causing all sata ports disabled in device-tree, [fix was submitted to lkml](https://lore.kernel.org/r/20250911-cn913x-sr-fix-sata-v1-1-9e72238d0988@solid-run.com).
+Further Linux v6.16 has introduced a new bug causing all sata ports disabled in device-tree, [fix was submitted to lkml](https://lore.kernel.org/r/20250911-cn913x-sr-fix-sata-v2-0-0d79319105f8@solid-run.com) and is awaiting review.

 ~~Upgrade to v6.14 or later, e.g. by installing `linux-image-arm64` from [Debian Backports](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://backports.debian.org/Instructions/)~~.